jcasoft/external-services/README.md

 ## Requirements

 This code requires the bluetooth module to be installed.
-On Ubuntu/Debian systems, this can usually be done with the following commands:
+On Mark1, Picroft or Ubuntu/Debian systems, this can usually be done with the following commands:

     sudo apt-get install bluetooth bluez blueman